-The legend of the Double Dipsea Race Continues!
+Be a part of the Double Dipsea legend!

 First held in 1970, the Walt Stack DSE Double Dipsea is a not just another tough trail run.
 It's a sadistically designed race, intended to test your patience and perseverance.
 It rewards those most able to overcome adversity and show grace under fire.
 It leaves defeated those unable to adapt and quick to give in to frustration.
 Walt Stack, founder of Dolphin South End Runners Club (DSE) considered it his favorite race and it eventually took his name to honor and remember him.